Floydlang/floyd/Notes/Floyd code.markdown

 # BASIC TYPES
 These are the privitive data types built into the language itself.
 The goals is that all the basics you need are already there in the language.
-- This makes it easy to start making useful programs, you don't need to chose or build the baiscs.
+- This makes it easy to start making useful programs, you don't need to chose or build the basics.
 - It allows composability since all libraries can rely on these types and communicate bewteen themselves using them.
 Reduces need for custom types and glue code.

+TYPES

-- **float**			Same as float64
+- **float**			Same as float32
 - **float32**		32 bit floating point
 - **float80**		80 bit floating point